 Click on the tiles below for answers to our most common questions.
 If you have a question that is not shown, click the button below to send us a message.Contact Us

 The Western Intake Partnership is a key partner in sustaining the Triangle region’s quality of life.
-This involves providing reliable, high quality drinking water to its communities, including the Town of Pittsboro, The City of Durham, and Chatham County.
+This involves providing reliable, high quality drinking water to its communities, including the Town of Pittsboro, The City of Durham, Chatham County and OWASA.

 The Partnership was established in 2014.
-Since then, Chatham County, the City of Durham, and the Town of Pittsboro have worked together to explore and develop a regional solution to ensure their long-term water supply needs are collectively met.
+Since then, Chatham County, the City of Durham, the Town of Pittsboro, and OWASA have worked together to explore and develop a regional solution to ensure their long-term water supply needs are collectively met.

 Water will be withdrawn from the western side of Jordan Lake.
 Then the water will be treated and provided to regional water distribution systems.
 Preliminary details are shown in the map below.
 Locations of interconnections to Partner water distribution systems are being evaluated and subject to change.
 Hover over the numbers for more details.